selvakn/lora-app-server/docs/content/install/config.md

 # Application-server settings.
 [application_server]
+# Application-server identifier.
+#
-# random uuid defining the id of the application-server installation (used by LoRa Server as routing-profile id)
+# Random UUID defining the id of the application-server installation (used by
+# LoRa Server as routing-profile id).
+# For now it is recommended to not change this id.
 id="6d5db27e-4ce2-4b2b-b5d7-91f069397978"